Altitude Terrain Guarding and Guarding Uni-Monotone Polygons: Sweep Algorithm

 \section{Sweep Algorithm}

-Our algorithm is a sweep, and informally it can be described as follows: \begin{itemize} \item We start with an empty set of guards, $G=\emptyset$, and at the leftmost point of $\mathcal{A}$; all edges $E(T)$ are completely unseen. \item We sweep along $\mathcal{A}$ from left to right and place a guard $g_i$ (and add $g_i$ to $G$) whenever we could no longer see all of an edge $e'$ if we would move more to the right.. \item We compute the visibility polygon of $g_i$, $\V_T(g_i)$, and for each edge $e=\{v,w\}$ partially seen by $g_i$ ($v\notin \V_T(g_i), w\in \V_T(g_i)$), we split the edge, and only keep the open interval that is not yet guarded. \item Thus, whenever we insert a new guard $g_i$ we have a new set of ``edges'' $E_i(T)$ that are still completely unseen, and $\forall f\in E_i(T)$ we have $f\subseteq e\in E(T)$. \item We continue placing new guards until $T \subseteq \V_T(G)$. \item As we can define a witness set of $|G|$ our guard set is optimal: we place a point witness on $e'$ at the point $p$ we would lose coverage of, if we had not placed guard $g_i$. \end{itemize}
+Our algorithm is a sweep, and informally it can be described as follows: We start with an empty set of guards, $G=\emptyset$, and at the leftmost point of~$\mathcal{A}$; all edges $E(T)$ are completely unseen.
+We sweep along $\mathcal{A}$ from left to right and place a guard $g_i$ (and add $g_i$ to $G$) whenever we could no longer see all of an edge $e'$ if we would move more to the right.
+We compute the visibility polygon of $g_i$, $\V_T(g_i)$, and for each edge $e=\{v,w\}$ partially seen by $g_i$ ($v\notin \V_T(g_i), w\in \V_T(g_i)$), we split the edge, and only keep the open interval that is not yet guarded.
+Thus, whenever we insert a new guard $g_i$ we have a new set of ``edges'' $E_i(T)$ that are still completely unseen, and $\forall f\in E_i(T)$ we have $f\subseteq e\in E(T)$.
+We continue placing new guards until $T \subseteq \V_T(G)$.
+We show that there is a witness set of size $|G|$, implying that our guard set is optimal: we place a witness on $e'$ at the point where we would lose coverage if we did not place the guard $g_i$.